-What’s the best way to remove carpet?
-Getting someone else to do it, honestly.
-But the cost of paying someone to remove your carpet can easily range from $250 to $500, and that’s just for your average-sized living room.
-Some carpet installers will remove your old one for free, but more commonly they will charge you for it on top of the installation.
+Removing old carpet and getting new flooring can make a huge impact on your home during a remodel – but it can also make a big impact on your budget if you’re not doing it yourself.
+The cost of hiring someone to remove your carpet can easily range from $250 to $500, and that’s just for your average-size living room.
+Some carpet installers will remove your old carpet for free, but more commonly, this service is charged for on top of the installation.

 - Duct tape

 - Dust mask

 Before you start ripping up the carpet, make sure you have all the tools you need for removal.
 All of these supplies should cost less than $100, and you’ll save if you already have a hammer, pry bar and utility knife in your tool box.

 “It may seem basic, but invest in the right tools for the job.
 Too often I try to complete a project without the best tool for the job, and it takes twice as long.
 Removing carpet is very budget-friendly, with only a few inexpensive, specialty tools required.”

 Lora Green | Craftivity Designs